Best Home Equity Loans

 Terms and Fees

-Discover’s lowest APR rate, 3.99%, puts most of its competitors to shame.
-The upper limit is 11.99%.
+Discover’s lowest APR rate, 8.00%%, while the upper limit is 12.99%.
 Discover offers only fixed-rate loans, so if you’re looking for inflation-indexed variable rates, you should look further.

 Discover does not charge any application, origination, or appraisal fees.
 Nor does Discover require a cash payment at closing.
 There’s no fee for paying off the loan early, at least not after the first 36 months.